-- That early Literacy skills are promoted in all activities in the Early Years Foundation Stage; - That the starting points for writing activities capture the interests and imagination of boys and girls alike; - We remove gender bias from our resources and ensuring, for example, that fiction books capture boys' and girl's interest; - We employ a variety of activities, and include a kinaesthetic element where appropriate; - Make sure our school environment promotes positive role models; in relation to learning and achievement; - Provide challenge, competition and short-term goals
+- That early Literacy skills are promoted in all activities in the Early Years Foundation Stage; - That the starting points for writing activities capture the interests and imagination of boys and girls alike; - We remove gender bias from our resources and ensuring, for example, that fiction books capture the interest of children of all genders - o We employ a variety of activities, and include a kinaesthetic element where appropriate; - Make sure our school environment promotes positive role models; in relation to learning and achievement; - o Provide challenge, competition and short-term goals

-• Value and celebrate academic achievement in ways which will motivate both girls and boys
+Value and celebrate academic achievement in ways which will motivate all children.

-We realise that although gender is one of the key factors affecting educational performance, it affects different sub-groups of boys and girls in different ways.
+We realise that although gender is one of the key factors affecting educational performance, it affects different sub-groups of children in different ways.
 Social class, ethnic origin and local context are all strongly linked to the relative achievement of boys and girls.
-We also seek to ensure that policies designed to improve the attainment of one gender group does not do so at the expense of the other.
+We also seek to ensure that policies designed to improve the attainment of one gender group does not do so at the expense of others.